Pokemon holds a spot within the hearts of practically every gamer.

 Whenever a new Pokemon game announced there is always a lot of excitement across generations of gamers.
 Fans expect the best out of each new game, although the series has grown far from its core roots.
 Nintendo has always strived to captivate fans through new Pokemon, mechanics, and regions whenever they can.

-We are quickly approaching the release date for Nintendo’s Pokemon: Sword And Shield and the publisher have frequently made announcements of a certain feature that will be prevalent throughout the game.
+The release date for Nintendo’s Pokemon: Sword And Shield is upon us and the publisher has frequently made announcements of a certain feature that will be prevalent throughout the game.

 Pokemon Sword and Shield will be releasing worldwide on November 15th, 2019 and will be exclusive to the Nintendo Switch this time around.

 This will also be the first Pokemon game that will not release on the Nintendo 3DS in quite some time.

 Die-hard Pokemon fans have an exclusive option when it comes to purchasing the game this time around.